7 Quick Ways to Get Rid of Pain on the Inside of the Knee

 This stretch can be done sitting on the floor with your legs straight out in front of you.
 “Making sure your shoulders stay square over your legs,” says Wu.
 Keep your legs flat as you either bring your torso down toward your legs.
 “These muscles connect to the back of the knee, on the inside and outside of the knee so stretching this muscle group reduces compression and bent posturing of the knee joint.
 Hold this static stretch a minimum of 30 seconds and repeat up to three times.

 Start off standing facing a wall.
 “Place both hands on the wall and step one foot back, both toes pointing forward.
 Keeping the back knee straight and the back heel on the ground, bend the front knee and lean your hips forward to feel a stretch in the top of the back of the calf.
 This stretches the gastrocnemius calf muscle.
 Back off of the forward lean and maintain the same staggered foot stance.
 Now bend both knees and drop your body weight straight down, maintaining most of your body weight on the back leg.
 This stretches the soleus calf muscle.
 The calf muscle connects to the top of the back of the knee and stretching this muscle group reduces compression and any bent knee posturing of the knee joint.
 Hold these static stretches a minimum of 30 seconds and repeat up to three times.”
-Here are 8 other simple stretches to try.
+(Find out what might be causing pain in your calf.)

 Do straight leg raises in four directions